MShed Bristol exterior © Quintin Lake

 Karl believes anything and everything can be interesting if you can find the right story in it.
 But his main subjects of interest are biology and natural history (Please ask him about wasps, he will make you love them!)
 And Roman history; particularly the late Republic and early Principate, and early Roman Britain.

-He is our Curating for Change Trainee at Colchester and Ipswich Museums.
+He was our Curating for Change Trainee at Colchester and Ipswich Museums.

 Andrew Permain, Trainee

-Andrew is currently Curating for Change Trainee at Imperial War Museum, Duxford.
+Andrew was the Curating for Change Trainee at Imperial War Museum, Duxford.
 Andrew is a History graduate, has a Masters in Museum Studies and has some voluntary work experience in museums.
 He has a keen interest in Military and Social History and the stories that can be told from collections, research and oral histories.
-He is gaining experience in curatorial work and exploring these interests further at Duxford.
-Andrew is due to complete his traineeship at the end of October and is hoping to pursue a career in curation.
+He gained experience in curatorial work and explored these interests further at Duxford.
+Andrew completed his traineeship at the end of October and is hoping to pursue a career in curation.

 Freya Purcell, Curatorial Fellowship Assistant

-Freya is currently Curatorial Trainee with North Hertfordshire Museum.
+Freya was a Curatorial Trainee with North Hertfordshire Museum.
 She has been appointed Curatorial Fellowship Assistant at Bristol Culture.
 Trained in the history of design, she has always been interested in looking at how material history can be used to explore social history and place.
-She is due to complete her Traineeship in November 2022 and is hoping to pursue a career in Curation.
+She completed her Traineeship in November 2022 and is hoping to pursue a career in Curation.

 Verity Shillabeer, Trainee

-Verity Shillabeer was Curating for Change Trainee at MERL.
+Verity Shillabeer was Curating for Change Trainee at The MERL.
 Her work at the museum explored and celebrated the identity and culture of disability.
 During her Traineeship, Verity investigated objects that amplify disabled voices present in The MERL’s collections.
 The resulting exhibition seeks to showcase those collections and reveal the powerful and personal stories of disability.